1. Home

 Lead-acid

-More similar to the batteries found in gas-powered vehicles, lead-acid systems are cheaper but less efficient than lithium-ion products for storing and using solar electricity.
-Popular for small systems and DIY installations, lead-acid batteries can work in certain scenarios but are generally no longer worth it for home solar when compared to available lithium-ion alternatives.
+Similar to batteries in gas-powered vehicles, lead-acid systems are less efficient for storing and using solar electricity.
+Lead-acid batteries generally aren’t worth it for home solar when compared to lithium-ion alternatives.

-Besides the savings benefits to the battery owner, home storage batteries can work to solve the duck curve, a problem associated with solar energy capacity and the electricity grid.
-As depicted below, the solar duck curve is a representation of how grid electricity supplies fluctuate through the day, based on local demand and solar power generation.
+Home storage batteries can help solve the duck curve, a problem associated with solar energy capacity and the electricity grid.
+The solar duck curve is a representation of how grid electricity supplies fluctuate through the day, based on local demand and solar power generation.

 A graph showing the duck curve in California.